jacobduijzer/jacobduijzer.github.io/source/content/articles/2021/specflow/index.md

 # Specflow and Eventual Consistency

-[SpecFlow](https://specflow.org/) is a tool which can be used to describe test scenarios and automate the tests.
+{term}`SpecFlow` is a tool which can be used to describe test scenarios and automate the tests.
 Although I have been using SpecFlow for a while now I never used it for advanced examples where time might be an issue.
 Lets show a simple example scenario first.
-A scenario, written in [Gherkin](https://cucumber.io/docs/gherkin/reference/), looks like this:
+A scenario, written in {term}`Gherkin` looks like this:

 ```gherkin
 Scenario: Add simple item with due date